Why Should I Have Sports Massage?

 Should I have a Sports massage or physio assessment & treatment?

-Sports massage is an excellent therapy to help encourage a fast recovery and assist in injury prevention.
-However if you have sustained an injury that is preventing you form participating in the sport that you love, or you are prevented from performing at your best due to a series of “niggles”, we would recommend that you book an appointment for a physio assessment and treatment which can address problems in more detail.
+Sports massage is an excellent way to encourage fast recovery and assist in injury prevention.
+However if you have sustained an injury that is preventing you form participating in the sport that you love, or you are struggling to perform at your best due to a series of “niggles”, we would recommend that you book an appointment for a physio assessment and treatment which can address problems in more detail.